lucasgray/lucasgray/_projects/eddie-bowles/eddie-1.md

 date: 2021-11-28
 ---

-## A history of Eddie Bowles, and the project
+## A history of Eddie Bowles

 [Eddie Bowles](https://wcfcourier.com/news/local/paving-the-way-brought-to-lay-brick-eddie-bowles-taught-a-generation-of-blues-musicians/article_d0a1f68d-d94d-5384-ab89-133ac4da0f7c.html) was a jazz musician who moved from New Orleans to Iowa about a century ago for work.
 He played with some of the greats in New Orleans around the turn of the century before making his way north, and was a successful musician who flew under the radar in small Cedar Falls, Iowa.

 I attended college in Cedar Falls and caught wind of the project.
-A museum exhibit on his life was being planned, due to be unveiled February 2022 as part of Black History Month.
-A history professor had some extra grant money to do something with technology to augment the tour and wanted some help.
+The [Hearst Center for the Arts](https://www.thehearst.org/) would be putting on an exhibit about Eddie's life and history.
+A professor with Northern Iowa had some extra grant money to do something with technology to augment the tour and wanted some help.
 He was thinking specifically of using [ARKit](https://developer.apple.com/augmented-reality/) to do something fancy with Eddie in the shot perhaps.
 We talked things over and I began work.

 There are a few locations in Cedar Falls pertinent to his life - places he busked with his guitar, playing late into the night.
 Where he worked.
 Other fun connections to local Cedar Falls history.
 We both decided that we could turn this into a self guided walking tour.

 ## Enter Mapbox

-I love [Mapbox](https://www.mapbox.com/).
+[Mapbox](https://www.mapbox.com/) is something I'll always find any excuse to play with.
 [Runstrike]({{ site.baseurl }}{% link _projects/runstrike/mobile-game.md %}) uses mapbox extensively to display route information.
 It's awesome that they're based on openstreetmap data, and all their libraries just work extremely well.

 I started experimenting with the [Unity Mapbox Plugin](https://www.mapbox.com/unity).
 There were plenty of examples to get started with.
 I found that the Location-based game prefab was close enough to what I needed that I was able to pull that off the shelf and get going with only a few modifications.
 There are a few different emulation swap-ins for a Location Provider, file based and array based, so I grabbed a bunch of Cedar Falls lat longs and plugged them in.
 I was immediately heartened by the progress!